 - Apply to all assets, or only to specific assets

 What a Prenuptial Agreement Can NOT Do

 There are a few things that a Prenuptial Agreement may NOT do, including…

 - Determine child custody arrangements

 A Postnuptial Agreement (also referred to as a Post-Nuptial Agreement) is similar to a Prenuptial Agreement, however, it is executed by the parties after the marriage has occurred.
 The same criteria for Prenuptial Agreements are applied to Postnuptial Agreements.
 As long as each party provides the other with full and fair disclosure of all their assets and debts, with values, the Agreement will be valid and binding.

-Without a Prenuptial or Postnuptial Agreement in place, you’re leaving it up to the courts to decide how your marital property will be divided.
+Without a Prenuptial or Postnuptial Agreement in place, you’re leaving it up to the courts to decide how your marital property will be divided in a divorce.
 And without an experienced attorney to properly draft your agreement, you may find in the future that it’s unenforceable.
-Schedule a consultation with one of our prenuptial lawyers today…
+Speak with one of our prenuptial lawyers today…